kaikesvieira/Tableau_HockeyMatchAnalysis/README.md

-# Tableau_HockeyMatchAnalysis
+# Tableau Hockey Analysis
- Data visualization analysis of a fake hockey game
+ Group presentation for Data visualization analysis of a fake hockey game